dart-lang/site-www/src/_guides/libraries/index.md

 ---

-Dart has a rich set of core libraries that provide essentials for many everyday programming tasks such as working on collections of objects, (`dart:collection`), making calculations (`dart:math`), and encoding/decoding data (`dart:convert`).
+Dart has a rich set of core libraries that provide essentials for many everyday programming tasks such as working on collections of objects (`dart:collection`), making calculations (`dart:math`), and encoding/decoding data (`dart:convert`).
 Additional APIs are available in [community contributed packages](/guides/libraries/useful-libraries).